opendxl/opendxl-misp-service-python/README.md

 ## Docker Support

-A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the MISP DXL service.
+A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the MISP DXL Python Service.

 See the
 [Docker Support Documentation](https://opendxl.github.io/opendxl-misp-service-python/pydoc/docker.html)